Entries linking to soft-soap

 Soft landing is from 1958 and the U.S. space program.
 Adjective soft-core (in reference to pornography) is from 1966 (see hardcore).
 Soft rock as a music style is attested from 1969.
 Soft sell is from 1955.
 Soft-shoe as a dancing style is attested from 1927.
 Soft-boiled is from 1757 of eggs; of persons, ideas, etc., 1930 (compare half-baked).
 Soft-focus (adj.) of camera shots is from 1917.
 The softer sex "women collectively" is from 1640s.

-Old English sape "soap, salve" (originally a reddish hair dye used by Germanic warriors to give a frightening appearance), from Proto-Germanic *saipon "dripping thing, resin" (source also of Middle Low German sepe, West Frisian sjippe, Dutch zeep, Old High German seiffa, German seife "soap," Old High German seifar "foam," Old English sipian "to drip"), from PIE *soi-bon-, from root *seib- "to pour out, drip, trickle" (source also of Latin sebum "tallow, suet, grease").
+Old English sape "soap, salve" (originally a reddish hair dye used by Germanic warriors to give a frightening appearance), from Proto-Germanic *saipon "dripping thing, resin" (source also of Middle Low German sepe, West Frisian sjippe, Dutch zeep, Old High German seiffa, German seife "soap," Old High German seifar "foam," Old English sipian "to drip"), from PIE *soi-bon-, from root *seib- "to pour out, drip, trickle" (perhaps also the source also of Latin sebum "tallow, suet, grease").

 Romans and Greeks used oil to clean skin; the Romance words for "soap" (Italian sapone, French savon, Spanish jabon) are from Late Latin sapo "pomade for coloring the hair" (first mentioned in Pliny), which is a Germanic loan-word, as is Finnish saippua.
 The meaning "flattery" is recorded from 1853.